xregistry/spec/core/spec.md

 - the `COLLECTIONs` attribute is a map and MUST contain the entities of the collection (including any necessary [filter](#filtering)), and MUST use each entity's `id` as the key for that map entry
-- the `id` for each entity in the collection MUST be unqiue within the scope of the collection
+- the `id` for each entity in the collection MUST be unique within the scope of the collection
-- the specifics of whether each attribute is REQUIRED or OPTIONAL will be based whether dcoument or API view is being used - see below
+- the specifics of whether each attribute is REQUIRED or OPTIONAL will be based whether document or API view is being used - see below

 When the `COLLECTIONs` attribute is expected to be present in the serialization, but the number of entities is zero, it MUST still be included as an empty map.

 The set of entities that are part of the `COLLECTIONs` attribute is a point-in-time view of the Registry.
-There is no guarantee that a `GET` to the `COLLECTIONsUrl` will return the exact same collection since the contents of the Registry might have changed.
+There is no guarantee that a future `GET` to the `COLLECTIONsUrl` will return the exact same collection since the contents of the Registry might have changed.

 Since collections could be too large to retrieve in one request, when retrieving a collection the client MAY request a subset by using the [pagination specification](../pagination/spec.md).
-Likewise, the server MAY choose to return a subset of the collection using the same mechansim defined in that specification.
-The pagination specification MUST only be used when the request is directed at a collection, not at a stand-alone entity (such as the root of the Registry, or at an individual Group or Resource).
+Likewise, the server MAY choose to return a subset of the collection using the same mechanism defined in that specification even if the request didn't use pagination.
+The pagination specification MUST only be used when the request is directed at a collection, not at a stand-alone entity (such as the root of the Registry, or at an individual Group, Resource or Version).

 In the remainder of the specification, the presence of the `Link` HTTP header indicates the use of the [pagination specification](../pagination/spec.md) MAY be used for that API.

-The requirements on the presence of the 3 `COLLECTIONs` attributes varies between Document and API views, and is defined in the next sections.
+The requirements on the presence of the 3 `COLLECTIONs` attributes varies between Document and API views, and is defined below:

 #### Document view